unibg-seclab/unibg-seclab.github.io/index.markdown

 ## Source Code

-The source code will be made available shortly.
+The source code is available at: <https://github.com/unibg-seclab/sesqlite>

+SeSQLite is still in an alpha version, but the core functionalities of SQL are provided and integrated with the Mandatory Access Control checks provided by SELinux.

 ------